Hire Voip Development

 WebRTC vs WebSocket | The Key Differences

-WebRTC and WebSocket often get lumped together because they both enable real-time communications.
+WebRTC and WebSocket are often lumped together because they both enable real-time communication.
 But the similarities end there.
 Here’s a quick look at how they differ:

 Feature WebRTC WebSocket